When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Simulation results

 \subsection{Summary}

-\begin{enumerate}[label=\roman*), leftmargin=*] \item \textbf{Type-I control} is satisfactory for KS and AD under the correctly specified null. \item \textbf{Finite-$N$ convergence.} All tests lose power as $N\to\infty$, mirroring the theoretical approach to Gaussian form. \item \textbf{Test hierarchy.} Moment-based diagnostics (JB, SW) dominate ECDF-based ones (KS, AD, CvM) across most of the $(N,n)$ plane. \item \textbf{Practical guidance.} When the distribution may differ from normality mainly through higher-order moments, JB or SW should be preferred; ECDF tests demand much larger samples to reach comparable power. \end{enumerate}
+\begin{enumerate}[label=\roman*), leftmargin=*] \item \textbf{Type-I control} is satisfactory for KS and AD under the correctly specified null. \item \textbf{Finite-$N$ convergence.} All tests lose power as $N\to\infty$, mirroring the theoretical approach to Gaussian form. \item \textbf{Test hierarchy.} Tests sensitive to moment deviations (JB, SW) dominate ECDF-based ones (KS, AD, CvM) across most of the $(N,n)$ plane. \item \textbf{Practical guidance.} When the distribution may differ from normality mainly through higher-order moments, JB or SW should be preferred; ECDF tests demand much larger samples to reach comparable power. \end{enumerate}